Updated: February 1, 2021

-Throughout the pandemic, the Milk Bank has continued to have a large volume of human donor milk.
+Throughout the Pandemic, the Milk Bank continues to have a large volume of donor milk.
 At the discretion of your health care team, eligibility to receive donor milk, where deemed beneficial, can extend to all NICU infants for the first month of age.

 Information about COVID-19 is rapidly evolving as research is ongoing and is being published at record speed.
 The information below is what we now know.

 It is recommended to get the third dose, or ‘booster’, as soon as it becomes available to you, and you may continue to express and store your milk.
 There is no deferral period for donors who receive a third dose, therefore it is safe to donate your milk following a vaccination.

 If new vaccines are introduced, deferral periods may be required according to the vaccine that you receive.
 It is important for you to note the day of your vaccine and which vaccine you received.
 Please continue to express and store your milk and contact the milk bank for further advice once you have been vaccinated.

 Here is a resource to help guide your decision-making from the Provincial Council on Maternal and Child Health.
 “I am pregnant.
 Should I get the COVID-19 Vaccine?”
 Infographic.

 For the mother who is exposed to COVID-19 or who is COVID-19 positive: